-Compound Semiconductor Technologies and the University of Glasgow
+Compound Semiconductor Technologies

 Adam is developing a method of reliably ‘growing’ compound semiconductors in a way that is compatible with standard silicon electronics.
 This could pave the way for consumer silicon photonics and integrated III-V photonic devices, and lead to the high-speed data infrastructure required to meet the future demands of society.

 Current electronics are based on silicon and physical electrical connections, a paradigm which is fast becoming unsuitable for high-speed data transfer.
 To tackle this issue, electrical connections will need to be replaced with light based connections (such as those used in fibre optics).
 Due to its structure however, silicon does not emit light efficiently enough to be an independent source; a problem not shared by compound semiconductors.